Healthy Tomorrows

 Howard Hu

-How lead (Pb) affects children and lifelong health
+How lead affects children and lifelong health

-Howard Hu, professor of population and public health sciences at the University of Southern California, examines how lead (Pb) impacts children and lifelong health.
+Howard Hu, professor of population and public health sciences at the University of Southern California, examines how lead impacts children and lifelong health.
 He explains the life course paradigm, where lead exposure can start in the womb and move transgenerational.
 Because of its insidious effects, the best solution to end childhood lead poisoning is prevention.

 JACK CARAVANOS AND BRET ERICSON

-How to test for lead in the environment
+How to test for lead in the environment with XRF analyzer

-Jack Caravanos, clinical professor of environmental health sciences at New York University, and Bret Ericson, adjunct professor of environmental health sciences at New York University, share a tutorial on how to use a portable X-Ray fluorescence (XRF) analyzer to test for lead (Pb) in the environment.
+Jack Caravanos, clinical professor of environmental health sciences at New York University, and Bret Ericson, adjunct professor of environmental health sciences at New York University, share a tutorial on how to use a portable X-Ray fluorescence (XRF) analyzer to test for lead in the environment.

 Paromita Hore